UnfoldedInc/earthengine-layers/docs/developer-guide/pydeck-integration.md

 ## Installation

-To install the dependencies from the Python Package Index (PyPI):
+To install dependencies from the Python Package Index (PyPI):

 ```bash
 pip install earthengine-api pydeck pydeck-earthengine-layers
 ```

-`pydeck-earthengine-layers` is not on Conda.
+`pydeck-earthengine-layers` is not yet on Conda.
 If you use Conda for package management, you may install `earthengine-api` and `pydeck` from `conda-forge`, then `pydeck-earthengine-layers` using `pip`: